jerhabor/perfect-palate/README.md

 - If user chooses to view their own recipe, there will be an "edit" button available just before the ingredients section. <br>
 <img src="static/manual-testing/pecan-pie-full-recipe.PNG" alt="Own recipe's full page" width="50%" height="auto"/>

-4.1.6.
-Update (CRUD Functionalities)
+**4.1.6.
+Update (CRUD Functionalities)**

-- Click the "edit" button which can be found on the recipe cards both on the user's creation on their _Profile_ page or on the _View All Recipes_ page or on the full recipe page of the session user's recipe.<br>
+Click the "edit" button which can be found on the recipe cards both on the user's creation on their _Profile_ page or on the _View All Recipes_ page or on the full recipe page of the session user's recipe.<br>
 <img src="static/manual-testing/edit-recipe.PNG" alt="Testing for session user to edit recipe" width="50%" height="auto"/>

-4.1.7.
-Delete (CRUD Functionalities)
+**4.1.7.
+Delete (CRUD Functionalities)**

 - If the user decides that they want to delete their recipe, this will be a two-step process for extra authentication.
 This is to consider the events that they may have clicked the button by mistake or if they are aware of the consequences.
 If user decides to click "Yes", then the recipe will be permanently removed from the database and subsequently Perfect Palate.<br>
 <img src="static/manual-testing/delete-modal.PNG" alt="Delete Recipe modal" width="50%" height="auto"/><br>
 <img src="static/manual-testing/recipe-successfully-deleted.PNG" alt="Recipe successfully deleted flash message" width="50%" height="auto"/>

 ### 4.2.
 Automated Testing

 Pytest was used to run some of Perfect Palate's test functions such as:
 1. Identifying the username in lower case in the event that another user tries to create an account with the same spelling but different cases.
 E.g. "jesSe" vs "Jesse".
 2. Ability to convert cooking_time from string into an integer which can be used in any further necessary calculations (e.g. total time).
 3. Being able to correctly format the method object that will be stored in the database for easy unpacking of the key-value items of step and method respectively.

+The test_app.py file is located in the [test folder](https://github.com/jerhabor/perfect-palate/tree/master/test)

 ### 4.3.
 Achievement of User Stories